gelic-idealab/design-critique/README.md

 4. Upload your sketch to Poly

 ## More Info
-1. Save any existing sketches before making a new one
+5. Save any existing sketches before making a new one
-1. Draw your sketch
-1. Sign into Fashion Illustration account
+2. Sign into Fashion Illustration account
-1. Enable Google Drive Backup for sketches and exported sketches
+3. Enable Google Drive Backup for sketches and exported sketches
-1. Understand the difference between sketch files and model files
+4. Understand the difference between sketch files and model files
-2. Troubleshooting
+5. Troubleshooting
-3. Helpful Links
+6. Helpful Links

 ***

-## Save your sketch (TILT file) to the computer
+## 1. Save your sketch (TILT file) to the computer

 Save the sketch by pressing the icon above the Tilt Brush logo.